amandalin047/ERP_2023Fall/filters.md

 As for order, just accept that with an IIR Butterworth filter, $n-th$ order corresponds to a $6n\text{ dB/octave}$ roll-off for now as we'll need a better understanding of impulse response functions and frequency response functions (transfer functions) — read on!

+## Impulse Response Functions
+There are different types of filters: _causal_ vs _non-causal_, _finite impulse response (FIR)_ vs _infinite impulse response (IIR)_, etc.

+_Causal_ refers to when the filter is only determined by signals at the present time and at time points in the past.
+Online filters on causal since future signals are unknown.
+ERPLAB offline filters are _non-causal_, for — according to Luck — such filters are less likely to cause "phase shifts" (I'm not sure why exactly).

+An _impulse response function_ refers to the signals in response to an impulse (Dirac Delta function).
+What's meant by _finite_ is that the response function has a finite length in time, whereas _infinite_ refers to when the response function lasts an infinitely long duration.
+One key difference between FIR and IIR is that IIR has a feedback mechanism.
+The rest of this section focuses on causal FIR filters (because that's the one I understand better).